The Turbo-Charged Mapper: Fast and Optimal Mapping for Energy-efficient and Low-latency Accelerator Design

 After choosing dataplacement and dataflow, we must explore tile shapes.
 Concretely, we must choose numerical values for $\text{TileShapes} = \{b_1,...,b_n\}$, where each $b_i$ is a loop bound in the mapping for which we must provide a numerical value.
 Because each $b_i$ has many choices, and the full space scales exponentially with the number of loops, the full space is very large (up to more than $10^{10}$ choices).

-To address this exponential growth, we explore loop bound values for one loop at a time\footnote{Tile shape exploration explores bounds for the innermost loop, then the next-innermost of the same rank variable, and so on until this rank variable is exhausted.
-It then moves to the next-innermost loop for which choices have not been made, and repeats.
-We have tested this order, finding that this one generally results in the most effective partial tile shape pruning.}, and prune our tile shape choices as we make them (\ie we want to prune \emph{partial tile shapes}).
+To address this exponential growth, we explore loop bound values for one loop at a time, starting from the innermost loops,\footnote{At each iteration, we explore options for the loop that will remove the most unknowns from objective formulas.
+This leads to greater pruning because fewer unknowns means that we can perform fewer partitions of objective functions and Pareto prune with fewer criteria.} and prune our tile shape choices as we make them (\ie we want to prune \emph{partial tile shapes}).
 With full tile shapes, it is straightforward to detect whether one set of tile shapes is better than another: we can simply call the model, $\text{TileShapeOnlyModel}(b_1,...,b_n)$, compare the results, and prune the worse choice.
 However, partial tile shapes cannot be evaluated with the model, so we create a different \emph{pruning criteria} for partial tile shapes.